-Nazir Ul-Ghani, Head of EMEA at Workplace from Facebook, shares why investing authentically in employee wellbeing is key to fostering loyalty.
+Nazir Ul-Ghani, shares why investing authentically in employee wellbeing is key to fostering loyalty.

 Striking a work-life balance and prioritising employee mental health has never been more important.
 People’s lives and livelihoods have been considerably disrupted by the pandemic, creating a heightened awareness of wellbeing and a need for more empathy and flexibility to reflect our new world of work.